jesintharnold/Resume_builder_django/README.md

 # Print
-Use control+P to print with the margin properties set to None.
+Use control+P to print with the margin properties set to None for PDF.

 #  Features: